seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 So assuming you still want to start using OpenGL, this article might be helpful to you.
 My intention is to mention a lot of stuff I had to hunt around for that seemed pretty important to me while I was trying to learn it myself.
 I will not be doing a step-by-step guide to performing specific OpenGL tasks however - for a good getting started guide check out [open.gl](https://open.gl/) which is both modern and easy to follow.

-In this article I discuss the basic minimum set of concepts you'll need to understand to use OpenGL effectively:
+To use OpenGL effectively I figure you'd need to understand:

  - opening an OpenGL window (i.e., creating a context)
  - the basics of rendering: